-Ignoring safety instructions can cause unforeseeable dangers.
+Ignoring safety warnings can cause unforeseeable dangers!

-- ► Follow the instructions in chapter 3 "Safety and Responsibility". - > Allow maintenance work to be performed by authorized personnel only! - Use one of the safety signs below to advise others that the machine is currently being serviced:
+- > Follow the instructions in chapter 3 "Safety and Responsibility". - ➤ Maintenance work may only be performed by authorized personnel! - Use one of the safety signs below to advise others that the machine is currently being serviced:

 Symbol Meaning

-Do not switch on the machine.
+Do not activate the machine.

 Warning: The machine is being serviced.

-- Tab.
-57 Advise others that the machine is being serviced - Before switching on, make sure that nobody is working on the machine and all access doors and panels are closed.
+Tab.
+52 Advise others that the machine is being serviced

+➤ Before switching on, make sure that nobody is working on the machine and all access doors and panels are closed and locked.